Judit Salvadó

 The first proposal used a compressed model (LiLT) that understood visual layouts and text simultaneously.

-Instead of spending months debugging OCR noise,
+Instead of spending months debugging, the dev team

-we pivoted and tested a larger off-device LLM using prompt engineering to handle complex nutritional layouts.
+pivoted and tested a larger off-device LLM using prompt engineering to handle complex nutritional layouts.

 We achieved: